 Peru economy soars in April as output recovers lost ground - govt

-Peru´s economy grew 58.49% in April, the government said on Tuesday, bolstered by soaring growth in the key mining and fishing sectors and aided by a low basis for comparison the same month the previous year.
-(Reporting by Marco Aquino, writing by Dave Sherwood; Editing by Chizu Nomiyama) ((dave.sherwood@thomsonreuters.com; +56 9 9138 1047, +56 2 2370 4224; Reuters Messaging: dave.sherwood.thomsonreuters.com@reuters.net)) nS0N2NU001

-LIMA, June 15 (Reuters) - Peru´s economy grew 58.49% in April, the government said on Tuesday, bolstered by soaring growth in the key mining and fishing sectors and aided by a low basis for comparison the same month the previous year.
+LIMA, June 15 (Reuters) - Peru´s economy jumped 58.49% in April, the government said on Tuesday, bolstered by soaring growth in the key mining and fishing sectors and aided by a low basis for comparison the same month in the previous year.

+Government statistics agency INEI highlighted sharp expansions in the manufacturing, fishing and mining sectors as key factors contributing to the country's fledgling recovery.
+Agricultural production fell off slightly, hampered by drought and a reduced planting area.

+But the agency also noted that the spike in growth could be in part attributed to a low basis for comparison.
+Peru's economy in April 2020 contracted by 39.09%, ravaged by quarantines imposed to help contain the spread of the coronavirus.

+"The production results for April 2021 still have not exceeded the output levels registered in April 2019 (pre-pandemic year), showing a decrease of -3.46%, with respect to production that month," the agency said in a statement.

+Peru has been hit by the world's deadliest COVID-19 outbreak per capita and last year posted its worst economic contraction in three decades.

-(Reporting by Marco Aquino, writing by Dave Sherwood; Editing by Chizu Nomiyama)
+(Reporting by Marco Aquino, writing by Dave Sherwood; editing by Chizu Nomiyama and Jonathan Oatis)

 ((dave.sherwood@thomsonreuters.com; +56 9 9138 1047, +56 2 2370 4224; Reuters Messaging: dave.sherwood.thomsonreuters.com@reuters.net))